genilab/genilab.github.io/collaborate.md

 ### Some Ideas

-* [**Ideas for Scientific Research Explorations**](https://docs.google.com/document/d/1kvDZFpP_bHImJSLeVpZmmEuLd-EIC-J9aWbqgIITpFI/edit?usp=sharing): where you can look for pointers to potentially interesting research question and their contribution to the state-of-the-art.
+* [**Candidate Projects**](./projects.md#candidate-projects): ideas sourced from our collaborators, which we are seeking financial support and/or resources to execute.

-* [**Ideas for Industry-related Use Cases**](https://docs.google.com/spreadsheets/d/1Ge2chxRrBjILHkZthtzymqAbs3TkwrGiMMge23zC8jA/edit?usp=sharing): open science catalog of real-world use cases developed along with our industry partners and through interviews with
+* [**Ideas for Industry-related Use Cases**](https://docs.google.com/spreadsheets/d/1Ge2chxRrBjILHkZthtzymqAbs3TkwrGiMMge23zC8jA/edit?usp=sharing): open-science list of Project Ideas for Industry-Related compiled from exchanges with experts, publications, and experiences.

-* [**Candidate Projects**](./projects.md#candidate-projects): these are project ideas sourced from our Collaborators; it is always a good idea to engage in multidiscipliary projects to start strong.
+* [**Ideas for Scientific Explorations**](https://docs.google.com/document/d/1kvDZFpP_bHImJSLeVpZmmEuLd-EIC-J9aWbqgIITpFI/edit?usp=sharing): pointers to potentially interesting research question and their contribution to the state-of-the-art.

 <br/>